usmcamp0811/dotfiles/packages/misc/nix-slide-deck/slides.md

 - Add a startup script
 - Pray it works the same on every machine

-It works... but it’s fragile, inconsistent, and often hard to maintain.
+It works... but it’s<span v-mark.underline.orange> fragile, inconsistent, and often hard to maintain</span>.

 ---
 layout: side-title